At the July Synod in 2019, the Diocese of Southwark voted unanimously to work towards becoming an Eco Diocese.

 One of the key elements of the Eco Diocese process is to encourage and support deaneries, parishes and churches in environmental initiatives.

 Want some ways to make your New Year greener?
-Download our 'Green Resolutions' below.
+Download our seasonal resource 'Environmental Ideas for March and April' below.

 We want to celebrate all things green and would love to hear from you!
 If you’re pursuing an environmental activity, however small, please tell us about it on twitter or social media or emailing firstname.lastname@example.org

 Resources for Churches

 If you’re thinking about starting your church’s eco journey, below are a selection of resources that may be useful.

 You can also email our Environmental Admin coordinator, Laura, with specific questions or requests: email@example.com